Who is at Fault in a Multi-Vehicle Accident?

 - poor visibility due to a sharp curve, vegetation or other objects obscuring the view,

 Inevitably, every driver will have a little different opinion as to who hit whom first.

 How the law treats the wreck depends upon whether you are in a comparative negligence state or a contributory negligence state.
 In a contributory negligence state, if you are any degree negligent yourself, you cannot recover against anyone.
 Thus, you must have been negligence-free in the wreck or you are barred from making any recovery and your damages are your own problem.

 In a contributory negligence state, a person may recover even if they are partially at fault.
 However, their ability to recover will often be limited by their own percentage of negligence.
 In Texas, for example, one may from another for their negligence if the negligence of the person bringing the claim is 50% or less the cause of the collision.
 However, their recovery will be reduced by their own percentage of negligence.

 A Sudden stop made negligently may act to bar your recovery in a multi-car collision.
-Even though you are rear-ended, if you slam on your brakes and cause the chain reaction or multi-car wreck, you can be found to be the negligent party who cause the wreck.
+Even though you are rear-ended, if you slam on your brakes and cause the chain reaction or multi-car wreck, you can be found to be the negligent party who caused the wreck.

 Who is at Fault When You Hit a Car Pileup?

 When you hit cars piled up in the roadway, the real question regarding liability is ‘what was the time lapse between collisions?’
 If it was immediate, then you will generally be considered part of the original chain of events.
 You may still be partially at fault for your failure to take evasive action, but you will not likely be considered the sole cause or a new and independent cause.